GrinonBarrett/Taksidos/To Do.md

 * Give Perdrine a crystal skull option.
 * Create a minotaur-esque legendary creature.
 He is undead.
 In a past life, he was a monstrous creature with a taste for human flesh.
 He now presides over his own new labyrynth where a god-like entity likes to send those that defile or make mockery of oferrings to the gods so he may chase them to exhaustion and eat them in a never ending cycle.
 * Recreate the old Barmpasow creature for this system.
-* Recreate the old Mountain Devil (dracnoic butrowing wyrms) for this system.
+* Recreate the old Mountain Devil (dracnoic burrowing wyrms) for this system.
 * Recreate the old Etermi creature for this system.
 * Recreate the T Rex and Brachiosaurus creatures for this system.
 * Create Chalcedon creature (Like pokemon's graveler but made of bnded gemstone.
 Acquires sustanance by tunneling into ore deposits).
-* Give the jester the ability to roll exotic attacks into a ball they can juggle.
-Rewuires a move, action, or reaction to maintain.
-Lasts for a minute.
-Can benefit from ant warrior mastery possessed.
-Can have up to their [Rflx] bonus +1 at a time.
-Make it a level 2 fearure and shift Jape up to level 6?
-Or maybe it should be level 6 and Jape left untouched.
-Maybe if attack was a critical failure

 -----
 Add more alternatively sized weapons